CMUAbstract/cote/README.md

 `cote/scripts/generate_small_step_config_files.py`.
 You should usually use `generate_small_step_config_files.py` unless your simulation will make large (one second or greater) time steps between iterations.

-`cote` has been tested on Linux and macOS but not Windows; you may want to use WSL on Windows. `cote` is extremely reliable and well-tested but we don't have any CI so ping me if you notice some silly snag somewhere.

-We have a CONTRIBUTING document but currently don't enforce it because most people just can't handle it.

 ## Directory Contents